IshtiSikder/Monte-carlo-simulation-to-create-data-for-power-systems-security-classification/README.md

 7. Solved data is downsized into 3x9 matrices and labelled (secure,alarm,not secure) using the formula for composite security index.
 8. The labelling is as follows: 'secure':0 , 'alarm':1, 'not secure':2
 9. Out of the 3091 resolved matrices; 877 were found to be in secure state, 1302 were found to be in alarm state, and rest (912) were found to be not secure.
-10. Output is saved as .txt file
+10. Output is saved as .txt file and used to train this [Convolutional Neural Network](https://github.com/IshtiSikder/CNN-model-for-security-analysis-of-power-systems) for faster, data driven security classification.